rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  bombs, from enemy attacks are dangerous and they can damage the brain.
 *  But they haven't known what the effect of training is because most of the people who
 *  served in the military also went overseas.
-*  They might've gotten hit by an IED.
+*  They might have gotten hit by an IED.
-*  They might've experienced something traumatic in combat.
+*  They might have experienced something traumatic in combat.
 *  And so if they come back with brain injuries, it's very hard to say, are those brain injuries
 *  tied to firing their own weapons?
-*  But Robert Card's almost like a control study.
+*  Robert Card's almost like a control study.
 *  We know that he never went overseas.
 *  He also never played football in high school.
 *  He was never in a serious car accident.